anyswap/Anyswap-MPCNode/README.md

 cmd/conf.toml (bin/cmd/conf.toml)

 ## Run
-Open access to the APIs by running the compiled code.
+First generate the key, then run the dcrm node.
 ```
+./bin/cmd/gdcrm --genkey node1.key

-./bin/cmd/gdcrm
+./bin/cmd/gdcrm --nodekey node1.key
 ```
 The `gdcrm` will provide rpc service, the default RPC port is port 4449.

 Note:
-Before call [walletService RPC API](https://github.com/fsn-dev/dcrm-walletService/wiki/walletService-RPC-API), please wait at least 5 minutes after running the node which need to prepare dcrm env.
+Before use [walletService RPC API](https://github.com/fsn-dev/dcrm-walletService/wiki/walletService-RPC-API), please wait at least 5 minutes after running the node which need to prepare dcrm env.

 # Front-end

-After running the dcrm wallet rpc service and get the rpc IP:port, we can use [SMPCWallet](https://github.com/fsn-dev/SMPCWallet/releases) to connect service.
+After running the dcrm wallet rpc service and get the rpc IP:port, we can use [SMPCWallet](https://github.com/fsn-dev/SMPCWallet/releases) to connect the rpc service.
 This front-end can create distributed custodial account which support BTC/ETH/FSN.